“Seeing is the disclosure of what is invisible.”Anaxagoras

 There are even people who get a certain sensation of color when listening to music.
 This is not something unusual, as the impressions of colors can also be influenced by the experiences of other senses.
 Seeing colors is therefore not only a reaction of the organ of sight but a phenomenon that engages our entire sensory apparatus.

-Colors, their meaning and influence on humans have interested mankind for a long time.
+Colors, their meaning, and their influence on humans have interested mankind for a long time.

 Knowledge of colors is an integral part of traditional Chinese medicine.
 The ancient Greeks and Romans also believed in the healing power of colors, especially mosaics.
 In medieval Europe, the energy of colors was appreciated with the art of stained glass or thanks to colorful dishes.
 Leonardo da Vinci even recommended meditation in churches under purple stained-glass windows to better merge with the divine.